Compiled by Wilfrid Keller

 |270557||111807||Sander Hoogendoorn||20 Oct 2001|

 For all these primes it has been verified that they are minimal in their respective sequences.
 The challenge was to find a prime for each of the remaining 30 values of k.
 This investigation was started in March 2010 in PrimeGrid's PRPNet: The extended Sierpinski problem.
-Along with the one prime above, the following 19 primes have been found:
+Along with the one prime above (for k = 227753, discovered during the double checking process), the following 22 primes have been found:

 |85013||699333||Steve Martin||25 Mar 2010|